nikulpatel3141/nikulpatel3141.github.io/docs/book_reviews/deep_work.md

     - Shallow work is common and produces little of value
     - Deep work is rare and often produces high quality work
 2. You should get used to being bored more often
-    - Being distracted (on your phone, ...) decreases your ability to focus
+    - Being distracted (checking social media, etc) decreases your ability to focus
-3. Be intentional with your time and how you spend it.
+3. Be intentional with how you spend your time.
 Consistent high quality work doesn't happen by accident.

 # Summary

-Newport makes the point that people who can:

-1. learn new things quickly
-2. produce high quality work quickly

-... will thrive in today's economy.
+People who quickly learn new things and produce high quality work will thrive in today's economy, and these things are more easily done when pursuing "deep work".